CrossRef/event-data-user-guide/event-data-manual.md

 The Newsfeed Detector analyzes our DOI Resolution Logs and builds a list of domain names that refer web traffic to the `doi.org` resolver.
 It monitors those domains and detects if they have RSS feeds.

-The Newsfeed List is manually curated using input from the Newsfeed Dector.
+The Newsfeed List is manually curated using input from the Newsfeed Detector.
 For more information see the [`newsfeed-list` Artifact](#artifact-newsfeed-list).

 # Appendix: NISO Altmetrics Code of Conduct {#appendix-niso-coc}